 Loved Law Lok Lam as always although he played the hateful rich dude Szeto Luen Fai for the majority of the series.
 But he did care about his family and would protect them no matter what.
 He also knew who was good to him and who wasn’t–thus leading him to finally stop after knowing Wing Shan had a great heart for saving him although she could have died herself because of the situation.
 His willingness to change was really convincing and Law Lok Lam once again delivered a brilliant performance.

 Rain Lau – She’s really getting better at the comedy acts and isn’t going overboard with her comedic scenes like the old days.
 It was really great to watch her in recent series so no complaints.

-Mary Hon and the rest of the veteran cast were great also with making everything seemed lively and convincing for the plot itself.
+Mary Hon and the rest of the veteran cast were great also making everything seem lively and convincing for the plot itself.

 Posted (on Xanga): October 7, 2008

 Re-posted: Friday, April 16th, 2010